luvnft/npub/README.md

 ## Further Information

-Checkout the following lins for more information on developing IoT solutions with PubNub:
+Checkout the following lins for more information on developing transport, delivery, & logistics solutions with PubNub:

-- IoT use cases with PubNub: https://www.pubnub.com/use-case/iot-device-control/
+- Transport, Delivery, & Logistics with PubNub: https://www.pubnub.com/solutions/transport-delivery/
-- IoT customers and case studies: https://www.pubnub.com/industry/iot-and-connected-devices/
-- IoT PubNub developer path: https://www.pubnub.com/developers/internet-of-things-developer-path/

 ## Using your own Google Maps API key

-This project comes with a provided Maps key for ease of setup but should that key be subject to abuse and blocked by Google, you can provide your own as a workaround.

-The steps to do this are as follows:
+The steps to provide your own Google Maps API key are as follows:

 1. Visit https://developers.google.com/maps/documentation/javascript/get-api-key and follow the instructions to create a project and API keys
 1. Make sure you have the following APIs enabled: 'Maps Embed API', 'Maps JavaScript API'.
 Both of these are free.
-1. Add your Google Maps API key to `public/js/keys.js`.
+1. Add your Google Maps API key to `js/keys.js`.

 ## Architectural Notes, Next Steps and Future Work